codepumper/go-grafana-stack-helpers/README.md

 ## Features

-- Docker Compose and configuration files for setting up the Grafana stack
+- Docker-compose and configuration files for setting up the Grafana stack
-- Logging package for easy integration with Prometheus, Opentelemetry and Grafana Loki
 - Tracing client for distributed tracing using Grafana Tempo or other tracing backends
 - Metrics client for collecting and reporting application-specific metrics to Prometheus or other metrics systems
+- Logging package for easy integration with Prometheus, Opentelemetry and Grafana Loki

+## Tracing

+## Metrics

 ## Logging